eugenekwak/Allstate_DL/README.md

 The deep learning pipeline model can be configured and trained in the *runDeepLearningCPU.py* and *runDeepLearningGPU.py* files.
 Simply edit the configurations in that file and run using `python runDeepLearningCPU.py` for CPU run and `python runDeepLearningGPU.py` for GPU run.

 ### <u>Supplemental Information</u>
 * Input data must be within the `data/input/` directory.
+Download data from the Kaggle website (https://www.kaggle.com/c/allstate-claims-severity/data)
 * Predictions are written to `data/predictions/` directory.
 * Models, driver rankings and other helpful files are stored in the `models/ensemble/` and `models/deep_learning/` directories.